0x1eef/xchan.rb/README.md

 **Track bytes in, bytes out**

-This example demos how the number of bytes read and written to a channel are tracked by the "#bytes_written" and "#bytes_read" methods.
+This example demos how the number of bytes read from and written to a channel can be tracked using the "#bytes_written" and "#bytes_read" methods.

 ```ruby
 require "xchan"